South West England: Settlements

+The population of the South West in 2009 was about five million.

 Transport

 The region lies on several main line railways.
 The Great Western Main Line runs from London Paddington to Bristol, Exeter, Plymouth, and Penzance in the far west of Cornwall.
 The South West Main Line runs from London Waterloo and Southampton to Bournemouth, Poole and Weymouth in Dorset.
 The West of England Main Line runs from London Waterloo to Exeter via south Wiltshire, north Dorset and south Somerset.
 The Wessex Main Line runs from Bristol to Salisbury and on to Southampton.
 The Heart of Wessex Line runs from Bristol in the north of the region to Weymouth on the south Dorset coast via Westbury, Castle Cary and Yeovil, with most services starting at Gloucester.

 The vast majority of trains in the region are operated by CrossCountry, Great Western Railway (GWR) and South Western Railway (SWR).
 GWR is the key operator for all counties in the region except Dorset where SWR is the key operator.

 CrossCountry operates services to Manchester Piccadilly, Glasgow and Aberdeen.
 Dorset is currently the only county in the region where there are electric trains, though the Great Western Main Line and the South Wales Main Line in Wiltshire, Somerset, Greater Bristol and Gloucestershire is being electrified.

 SWR operate services to and from London Waterloo and serves every county in the region except Gloucestershire and Cornwall.
 GWR serves all counties in the region and operate to various destinations, some of which run to South Wales and the West Midlands, though almost all intercity trains operated by GWR run through the region.